-The discussions on sustainable development held in multilateral
+The discussions on sustainable development held in multilateral forums

-Brazil has hosted the two most important international conferences on sustainability in history: the United Nations Conference on Environment and Development (1992 Earth Summit) and the United Nations Conference on Sustainable Development (Rio+20).
+Brazil hosted the two most important international conferences on sustainability in history: the United Nations Conference on Environment and Development (1992 Earth Summit) and the United Nations Conference on Sustainable Development (Rio+20).

 The 1992 Earth Summit consolidated the concept of sustainable development as the simultaneous and balanced promotion of environmental protection, social inclusion and economic growth.
 At the conference, Brazil took an ambitious stance in the discussions and played a decisive role in approving key documents, such as the Agenda 21, the Rio Declaration on Environment and Development, the Statement of Forest Principles and the Conventions on Biological Diversity, Climate Change and Desertification.

 The Rio+20 Conference defined the sustainable development agenda for the coming decades.
 Its objective was to renew political commitment to sustainable development by assessing the progress and gaps in the implementation of decisions on the subject adopted at the main summits and by addressing new and emerging issues.
 The main theme of discussion at the Rio+20 was the sustainable development institutional framework.
 The Conference also consolidated, in an integrated and indissoluble way, the three dimensions of sustainable development: economic, social and environmental.